 Yes, it is possible but not that common.
 Some banks will only offer 2 account holder positions, some will go as many as four.
 The more account holders to a joint account, the more you’re risking your finances and credit rating.

-Choosing to pay your bills via a joint account offers a number of advantages:
+Choosing to pay your bills via a joint account offers a number of pros and cons.
+In this section, we’ll take a look at the key points.

-With everyone in control of the accounts, the workload of organising bills and finances are shared, so a single person isn’t left with the responsibility.
-It also means you are all kept in the know about the joint financial situation.
+With everyone in control of the accounts, you share the workload of organising bills and finances, so a single person isn’t left with the responsibility.
+It also means you can all keep up to date with your joint financial situation.

 You can make regular payments into your joint account relatively easily.
 This saves the effort of transferring money to and from your housemates every month.

-With multiple bills and multiple housemates, things get complicated.
+With a number of bills and several housemates, things can get complicated.
 Friendships can break down when money is involved and people start to feel cheated and confused.
 A single account for bills makes things much easier.

-Shared responsibility is a benefit, as long as all housemates take on the responsibility.
-You are all responsible for the account, and if payments start lagging behind because someone hasn’t paid into the account, you will all be held accountable.
+Shared responsibility is only a benefit when all housemates take on the duty of managing the account.
+If payments start lagging behind because someone hasn’t paid into the account, you’ll all be held responsible.

 Because of the shared responsibility of the bank account, if the account becomes overdrawn, every account holder is responsible for paying the money owed.
-Therefore, you could become responsible for paying someone else’s debt.
+This means you could have to pay someone else’s debt.

 You will all need a few items in order for the bank to open a joint account for you.
 The required things varies from bank to bank, so it’s worth checking with your chosen one.